-So, you've learned how useful PieSync is for syncing the data between your apps, and would like to set up your first sync.
-Let's see how (easily) you can accomplish this task!
+You're here, having learned how useful PieSync is for syncing the data between your apps, and would like to set up your first sync.
+Let's see how you can get it running!

-All that's left to do is to click "Configure the sync between Pipedrive and Woodpecker"!
+When that's done, click "Configure the sync between [your other app] and Woodpecker".